First in a series about fishing for native redhorse suckers in the St. Croix River and its tributaries, and the future of these sensitive species.

 We can see the redhorse holding in a few feet of water, letting us target them carefully, and even see them take the bait — a thrill for any angler.
 Sometimes, we sneak a hook through the “defensive line” and catch one of six redhorse species found in the St. Croix system.
 They are interesting fish, each with its own brilliance — a bright red tail, a silver shimmer — and its own unique adaptations to the environments where they thrive.

 We admire, photograph, and release them back to the river.
 For Winter, redhorse fishing isn’t really about food or trophies, but connecting with native species that are an essential part of these river ecosystems.
-Winter is an avid “rough fish” angler and an advocate for fish like redhorse and the rivers where they live.

 “I’ve always loved weird fish,” Winter says.
 Growing up, he says he was obsessed with strange species like hogsuckers and bigmouth buffalo.
 When he found out people fished for these so-called “rough fish” with hook and line, he joined a tight-knit community, began a lifelong pursuit, and became a vocal proponent for their protection.